simonqv/exercises-simonqv/README.md

 ./main <username>
 <enter a random password>
 ```
-To debug the program with gdb, use
+To debug the program with gdb,
 ```
 gdb main
 ```